-In my path towards healing, I incorporated something I call Post-it Therapy as a way to re-wire my brain with a visual reminder.
-Have you ever heard of people who want to lose weight taping “encouraging” notes to themselves to the refrigerator door so they don’t eat?
-Something like “Don’t eat that cake.
-You’ll ruin your diet and get fatter!”
-I always thought this was just cruel and stirred up a bunch of emotions around food for the person.
-I decided to combine the concept of this activity with a team-building activity I had to do before the start of the school year one year.
-I came up with my version of Post-it Therapy!1
+Have you ever heard of dieters taping “encouraging” notes to the refrigerator door as motivation to not eat?
+Something like “Don’t eat that cake or you’ll ruin your diet and get fatter!”
+I always thought this was cruel and would only stir up a bunch of negative emotions.
+Although this whole activity is far from positive or beneficial, I feel that having a visual reminder of some kind can be a useful strategy.
+As a way to support my eating disorder recovery, I decided to combine the concept of this activity with a team-building task I recently had to do before the start of the new school year.

 - Can you change your height?
 Your shoe size?
 Then why your body’s natural size?